etclabscore/core-geth-website/src/docs/install.md

 and/or hosts.
 By default, `geth` binds to the local interface and RPC endpoints is not accessible from the outside.

+## Jade Desktop

+Jade Desktop is a desktop application allowing

 ## Build from Source

 - Make sure your system has __Go__ installed.
 Version 1.13+ is recommended. https://golang.org/doc/install